THEOplayer/iOS-Connector/Code/Uplynk/docs/ads.md

 ## Uplynk Ads API

-Specifying a source which contains server-side ads configured through Uplynk will have the THEOPlayer instance report such ads through its Ads API.
+Specifying a source which contains server-side ads configured through Uplynk will have the THEOplayer instance report such ads through its Ads API.

-Users can use the THEOPlayer Ads events to interact with Uplynk Ads:
+Users can use the THEOplayer Ads events to interact with Uplynk Ads:
 ```swift
  func addAdsEventListeners() {
         listeners["ADD_AD_BREAK"] = player.ads.addEventListener(type: AdsEventTypes.ADD_AD_BREAK) { [weak self] in